Everything about VMware vSphere and vCenter licensing

 VMware vSphere and vCenter Licensing Model

-For many years, VMware worked with a very simple scheme: Perpetual license + optional supportYou paid once for the vSphere or vCenter license (per CPU, per instance, etc.) and that license was valid indefinitely for that major version, for example, vSphere 7.
-On that basis, you would purchase a support and maintenance (SnS) plan of one, three or more years.
+For many years, VMware operated on a very simple model: perpetual license + optional support .
+You paid once for a vSphere or vCenter license (per CPU, per instance, etc.) and that license was valid indefinitely for that major version, for example, vSphere 7.
+On top of that, you purchased a support and maintenance (SnS) plan for one, three, or more years.

-With that combination, the behavior was clear: while support was activeYou were entitled to minor updates and patches (for example, from 7.0 to 7.0 Update 3) and even, depending on the contract, to upgrade from one major version to another (from 7 to 8) if the maintenance agreement allowed it.
+With that combination, the behavior was clear: while support was active , you were entitled to minor updates and patches (for example, from 7.0 to 7.0 Update 3) and even, depending on the contract, to upgrade from one major version to another (from 7 to 8) if the maintenance contract allowed it.
 Furthermore, you could open support cases with VMware technical support and receive official assistance.

 What happens when upgrading from vSphere/vCenter 7 to v8 with an older license?

-When that maintenance expires, you will no longer be entitled to new updates or patches beyond what was already released and available while your support was active, with the risk of encountering startup problems after patches.
-However, The software keeps workingYou can continue using vSphere/vCenter 8 until its official end of life (EoL), as long as you do not violate other terms of the license agreement.
+When that support expires, you will no longer be entitled to any updates or patches beyond what was released and available while your support was active, and you may encounter startup problems after patching .
+However, the software will continue to function .
+You can continue using vSphere/vCenter 8 until its official end of life (EoL), provided you do not violate any other terms of the license agreement.

 What happens when the vCenter Server license expires

-It is important to note that The virtual machines hosted on those hosts do not stopThey continue to function exactly as they did before the expiration: the services they provide remain active, and end users don't even need to notice the change, as long as you don't need to perform centralized management operations from vCenter; if you need to replicate or clone virtual machines For testing purposes, this management will have to be done at the host level.
+It's important to note that the virtual machines hosted on these hosts don't stop .
+They continue to function exactly as they did before the expiration: the services they provide remain active, and end users shouldn't even notice the change, as long as you don't need to perform centralized management operations from vCenter.
+If you need to replicate or clone virtual machines for testing, that management will have to be done at the host level.

-As long as vCenter remains without a valid license, You will not be able to manage those hosts from the vCenter consoleYou will not have access to features such as vMotion, DRS, HA, centralized templates, or snapshots coordinated from the vCenter inventory.
+While vCenter remains without a valid license, you will not be able to manage those hosts from the vCenter console : you will not have access to features such as vMotion, DRS, HA, centralized templates, or snapshots coordinated from the vCenter inventory.
 You also will not be able to use the cluster view normally or perform orchestrated tasks that depend on vCenter.

 The way to continue managing your environment while you don't renew your vCenter license is to connect directly to each ESXi host through its own interface (for example, the Host Client web interface).
-From there you can power on, power off, or restart virtual machines, modify resources, mount datastores, etc., but you will lose all the centralized management advantages that vCenter offers for medium or large production environments.
+From there, you can power on, power off, or restart virtual machines, modify resources, mount datastores, etc., but you will lose all the centralized management advantages that vCenter offers for medium to large production environments.

 vCenter reactivation and host reconnection

-In complex scenarios, it may be necessary to manually force the reconnection of a host or review certificates and credentials, but from a licensing perspective, The key is to have a valid vCenter licenseWithout it, the product's design itself prevents it from being used as a centralized console in the long term.
+In complex scenarios, it may be necessary to manually force a host to reconnect or to review certificates and credentials, but from a licensing perspective, the key is having a valid vCenter license .
+Without one, the product's design prevents it from being used as a long-term centralized console.

 Use of the systems after the expiration of the license or support

-If what ends is the support and updates contract (SnS) associated with your perpetual license, the software continues to function normally.
+If what ends is the support and updates (SnS) contract associated with your perpetual license, the software continues to function normally.
 Nothing is disconnected, services are not shut down, and features are not disabled.
 You simply lose the right to new versions, certain patches, and official technical support.

-In that scenario, you can continue using your vSphere/vCenter systems without problems, but You must accept a series of limitationsYou will not be able to upgrade to new, officially supported builds if they are released after your end-of-support date, and in case of complex issues, you will not have direct support from VMware.
-Therefore, it is advisable to have procedures in place for perform backups of virtual machines and mitigate operational risks.
+In this scenario, you can continue using your vSphere/vCenter systems without problems, but you must accept a number of limitations : you won't be able to upgrade to new officially supported builds if they are released after your end-of-support date, and in case of complex incidents, you won't have direct backup from VMware.
+Therefore, it's advisable to have procedures in place for backing up virtual machines and mitigating operational risks.

-Therefore, for many organizations, the main motivation for renewal is precisely to maintain access to critical updates and security patchesIn infrastructures where security and stability are key, operating with an old version without patches can become a risk that is difficult to justify at the audit or regulatory compliance level.
+Therefore, for many organizations, the main motivation for renewing is precisely to maintain access to critical updates and security patches .
+In infrastructures where security and stability are key, operating with an older, unpatched version can become a risk that is difficult to justify in terms of auditing or regulatory compliance.

 Reasons to renew or migrate to a current licensing model

-Finally, it should be considered that VMware has been shifting its strategy towards subscription licensing modelsThis is especially true in modern or cloud-integrated environments.
-In the medium term, remaining tied to outdated perpetual licenses could hinder the adoption of new solutions or integrations with other vendor services.
+Finally, it's important to consider that VMware has been shifting its strategy towards subscription-based licensing models , especially in modern or cloud-integrated environments.
+This means that, in the medium term, remaining tied to older perpetual licenses could hinder the adoption of new solutions or integrations with other VMware services.

 Best practices for managing vSphere and vCenter licenses

-With all these nuances clear—from the difference between perpetual licenses and subscriptions, to the specific behavior of vCenter when its license expires—it becomes easier to make balanced decisions about what to do with your VMware licensesIn most cases, the goal is to find the right balance between cost, security, stability, and technological evolution capabilities, while always keeping in mind how all of this impacts the continuity of the services your virtual machines are providing.
+With all these nuances clear—from the difference between perpetual and subscription licenses to the specific behavior of vCenter when its license expires—it becomes easier to make balanced decisions about what to do with your VMware licenses .
+In most cases, the goal is to find the right balance between cost, security, stability, and technological scalability, while always keeping in mind how all of this impacts the continuity of the services your virtual machines are providing.

 Differences between Hyper-V, VirtualBox and VMware

-Related article:
+Related articles:

 Differences between Hyper-V, VirtualBox and VMware